tildeio/htmlbars/LIFECYCLE.md

 references.

-Keywords can be used to implement low-level behaviors that control the DOM being built, but with great power comes with great responsibility.
+Keywords can be used to implement low-level behaviors that control the DOM being built, but with great power comes great responsibility.
 Since a keyword has the ability to influence the ambient environment and the DOM, it must maintain the idempotence invariant.